Logging: The EFK Stack

 2. Structured Logging (JSON)

 Elasticsearch treats this as a single string.
-Searching for user_id: 123 is hard.
+Searching for user_id: 123 requires full-text search, which is slow and resource-intensive.

 Elasticsearch indexes user_id as a field.
 You can now filter, aggregate, and visualize efficiently.